Memory comes in three popular forms: RAM chips, ROM chips, and disks.

 Protect your disks

-One way to accidentally destroy them is to put your disk near a magnet; so keep your disks away from magnets!
+One way to accidentally destroy them is to put your disk near a magnet; so keep your disk away from magnets!
 For example, keep your disk away from paper clips that have been in a magnetized paper-clip holder.
 Keep your disk away from speakers (such as the speakers in your stereo, TV, and phone), because all speakers contain magnets.
 Keep your disk away from electric motors, because motors generate an electromagnetic field.
 So to be safe, keep your disk at least 6 inches away from paper clips, stereos, TV’s, phones, and motors.

 Keep the disk away from dust.
 For example, don’t smoke cigarettes near the disk, because the smoke becomes dust that lands on the disk and wrecks the data.